Tomat05/P5js-Garden-Project/README.md

 # P5.js Garden Project

-If anyone happens to stumble across this of their own accord:
+In the unlikely event that you, the unfortunate reader, have managed to stumble across this of their own accord:
 - Turn back while you still can!
 - If you insist on trying to make sense of my terrible code, feel free to fork / do whatever you like with it